-This CPS has been approved by the Trust Center management and remains valid as long as it is not revoked or replaced by a new version.
+Each version of this CPS is approved by the Trust Center management and remains valid as long as it is not revoked or replaced by a new version.

-This CPS will be reviewed by the Trust Center Root Programm as required, e.g. due to changed requirements or relevant changes in operations, but at least once a year.
+This CPS will be reviewed by the Trust Center Root Team as required, e.g. due to changed requirements or relevant changes in operations, but at least once a year.
 Changes as well as the annual review are listed in the change history of this document.
 This also applies in the event that no substantive changes are made during the annual review.
 Each new version is approved by the Trust Center management, is given a new ascending version number and is published according to the specifications in section 2.2.